Mini-Cassia jail, two counties sued for $25 million over inmate death

 The lawsuit filed says Eads was arrested Jan.
 7 for a probation violation after being released from the state’s rider program on a felony drug use-possession charge.

-She needed to be continually medically after her accident and probation officials knew she was at a high-risk for relapse due to her past drug use and use of opiates and other drugs for pain after the accident.
+She needed to be continually medicated after her accident and probation officials knew she was at a high risk for relapse due to her past drug use and use of opiates and other drugs for pain after the accident.
 Her use of pain medication while on probation was approved by the probation department.

 On Jan.
 17, family friend Lloyd Smith sent an email, which is attached to court documents, to the detention center nurse, Bell, urging staff to immediately give her proper medical care.
 The email states Eads was so dehydrated her lips had split and she could not stand and was in critical condition and close to death.